 There are three levels of qualification for USSSA Post Season National Championship berths.

-Direct Qualification: At the conclusion of qualifying events (based on stature) the system will identify and award appropriate teams with a Qualified designation based on order of finish in the event.
-The number of berths awarded is based on stature of the event.
-On the occasion where a team has already qualified, it is possible that berth may be awarded to the highest finishing team in the event which has not yet qualified and has a winning record in that event.
+Direct Qualification: At the conclusion of qualifying events (based on stature), the system will identify and award appropriate teams with a Qualified designation based on order of finish in the event.
+The number of berths awarded is based on the stature of the event.
+On the occasion where a team has already qualified, it is possible that a berth may be awarded to the highest finishing team in the event, which has not yet qualified and has a winning record in that event.

 State Director Application: A team can apply for an At-Large Berth through their State Director.
 For a team to be given an At-Large Berth by their State Director, it is recommended that they accrue a minimum of 4 USSSA Event Credits.
 Credits are earned based on the stature of an event.
 For teams located in an area without a State Director, they can apply to the USSSA National Championship Director.

-Click here for qualifying procedures for Open/B National Events.
+Click here for the qualifying procedures for Open/B National Events.

-- The team manager must have full control of him/herself and all team personnel (i.e., players, coaches, family members, etc), at all times, both on and off the playing field.
+- The team manager is responsible for the behavior of all team personnel, both on and off the field.